mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 date: 2016-10-04
 ---

 When inspecting a page with [FromJS](http://www.fromjs.com/) you can find the JavaScript code that's responsible for a particular part of the UI.
 This article explains how that works.

-We'll take a look at this example:
+We'll take a look at this example.
+If you're on Chrome Desktop you can [try it online](http://www.fromjs.com/playground/#how-fromjs-works).

 {% highlight javascript %}
 var greeting = "Hello"